South Sudan cuts number of states from 32 to 10, unlocking peace process

 Disagreement between Kiir and former rebel leader Riek Machar over the number of states as well as a failure to integrate different fighting forces have been major obstacles to completing the peace process.

+“In general we welcome the decision taken by the president to take the country to 10 states,” said Manawa Peter, deputy spokesman of Riek Machar, adding, “this is a win win decision for the people and we commend the president for his wise choice.”

-“This paves a path forward.
+Alan Boswell, a senior analyst with the Brussels-based think-tank International Crisis Group, said: “This paves a path forward.
 The peace deal was stuck.
-Now the parties will need to complete the negotiations to form the long-awaited unity government,” said Alan Boswell, a senior analyst with the Brussels-based think-tank International Crisis Group.
+Now the parties will need to complete the negotiations to form the long-awaited unity government.”

 South Sudan’s five-year civil war erupted soon after the country’s formation in 2011 and created the worst refugee crisis in Africa since the Rwandan genocide.